-“When I dance, I really have to make sure that that’s God because people will notice when I’m dancing for the flesh.” says one Jesus Camp attendee, Tori Binger, who looks like she’s no more than ten years old.
-The statement is brewed with the nuttiness that encompasses this whole damn documentary about the cultish side of southern Christianity.
+“When I dance, I really have to make sure that that’s God, because people will notice when I’m dancing for the flesh.” says one Jesus Camp attendee, Tori Binger, whose looks like she’s no more than ten years old.
+The statement is brewed with the nuttiness that ecompaces this whole damn documentary about the cultish side of southern Christianity.

 The Ten Commandments

-I mean, I guess I've got to put this here and pretend like it hasn’t already been seen several hundred times before.
-Sure, I’m still not crazy about the white folks in Egyptian paint thing, but this is a shining example of what a hefty production could do to an over-told story in 1958.
-Even if you weren’t a Christian kid forced to watch this on ABC every easter, you had to appreciate the epicness of water turning into blood and a parted sea.
-Charlton Heston, of course, played Moses who had to lead his Hebrew folks to freedom.
-Every spring, It became the Home Alone of the Easter holiday.
+I mean, I guess I gotta put this here and pretend like it hasn’t already been seen several hundred times before.
+Sure, I’m still not crazy about the white folks in Egyptian paints thing, but this is the shining example what a hefty production could do to an over-told story in 1958.
+Even if you weren’t a Christian kid forced to watch this on ABC every easter, you had to appreciate the epicness of a water turning into blood, and a parted sea.
+Charlton Heston of course played Moses who had to lead his Hebrew folks to freedom, and every spring, I was reminded by how much it became the Home Alone of the Easter holiday.